-Page 416, Subunit 8.13: This subunit, which was renumbered as 8.14 in a December 2017 update, covered the now discontinued DUATS, and was removed in its entirety.
+Page 415, Subunit 8.14: This subunit, which covered the now discontinued DUATS, was removed in its entirety.
 The following subunits were renumbered accordingly.

-Page 421, Subunit 8.14, Item 1.a.: This subunit was previously renumbered as 8.15 in a December 2017 update, but is now numbered as 8.14 again.
-These edits reflect the discontinuance of DUATS.
+Page 420, Subunit 8.15 (now 8.14), Item 1.a.: These edits reflect the discontinuance of DUATS.